-While training some of my clients during the last few weeks, I have been continuously asked about scrum product backlog.
+While training some of my clients during the last few weeks, I have been continuously asked about the scrum product backlog.
 To answer your ongoing questions, I have decided to research this topic more thoroughly and write this blog post.

 A typical Scrum backlog comprises the following items:

 The Scrum Product Owner uses a Scrum Product Backlog during the Sprint Planning Meeting to describe the top entries to the team.
 The Scrum team then determines which items can be completed during the upcoming sprint.

 Each Scrum Product Backlog has certain properties that differentiate it from a simple to-do list: